animelucifer/House-Party/README.md

 I started to play this game on version 0.8.8, so that will be the first version to be included.

+## Version 0.9.2
+Beta started on 2018/03/30.
+#### Trivia
+Madison Blackmail quest seems to be removed.
+Even though you did send her nude photos to yourself, you can't talk to her about the photos.
 ## Version 0.8.8
-### Trivia
+#### Trivia
 Madison Blackmail quest seems to be removed.
 Even though you did send her nude photos to yourself, you can't talk to her about the photos.
+## Version 0.8.7

 This branch includes all the custom stories I found on the Eek!
 Games forum.
 I do not own them nor make them.